 Anthony David King works with ambitious people, organisations and social investors to develop innovative ventures that have a big impact on our society.
-Working with you to design business models, create partnerships, raise funding and scale across cities.
+Working with you to design new business models, create partnerships, raise funding and scale across regions.
 Anthony King started out in the music industry in 2002, marketing global artists and brands like Beyonce and MTV to 20 million fans.
-And discovered how investment and development played a huge role in their success.
-So in 2011, after working with more than 100 schools, start-ups, government, funders and investor community Silicon Valley to develop new ventures, he launched Anthony David King – as a specialist in social venture innovation.
-Working with ambitious people, organisations and a group of social investors to design and develop large-scale programmes and innovative venture models in education, the arts, music and tech that have a big impact on our society.
-This work now spans more than 200 ventures, 14 cities and engages millions of people every year.
+And discovered how investment, development and innovation played a huge role in their success.
+So in 2011, after working with more than 100 schools, start-ups, the government, funders and the investor community Silicon Valley, to develop new ventures, he launched Anthony David King – as a specialist in social venture innovation.
+Working with ambitious people, organisations and social investors to design and develop large-scale programmes and innovative venture models in education, the arts, music and tech.
+This work now spans more than 200 ventures across 14 cities, engaging millions of people every year.
 And in early 2016, Anthony David King was made a Fellow of the Royal Society of Arts and Commerce for his contribution to social venture development and innovation across Britain.

 Anthony David King has advised more than 40 innovative start-ups to design their business models and prepare for venture funding.
 A few were from Startup Weekend, the Seattle founded start-up incubator that brings together entrepreneurs, app developers and web designers to launch new tech start-ups over 54 hours.
 Anthony David King helped Startup Weekend launch the first education focused event in London, with Virgin and O2.
 And advised the start-up teams on how to design innovative. inclusive business models that scale and integrate well into education across Britain.